justin2004/weblog/DRAFTS/1G/README.md

-If want your graph to align with any other graph they must agree in data modeling choices and in implementation choices.
+If want your graph to align with any other graph they must agree in the options they selected for data modeling choices and in the options they chose for implementation choices.
 The data modeling choices are hard enough so why complicate things by adding implementation choices?
+You can prevent implementation choices from impairing data integration by not making any (implementation choices) by using RDF.
+You can't do that with LPG; you must make implementation choices.

 Now let's look at the implementation choices that were made in [this](https://github.com/covidgraph/data_cord19) project and see what the cost of those choices is.